 Global Online Academy Member Schools

-There are more than 70 high-performing independent schools in the consortium, representing four continents, four countries and more than 20 states.
+There are more than 85 high-performing independent schools in the consortium, representing more than 15 countries and 25 states.
 A few partner schools include Sidwell Friends School in Washington; International School of Beijing in China; The Blake School in Minneapolis; The Dalton School in New York; King's Academy in Jordan; and Albuquerque Academy in New Mexico.
 All GOA courses are taught by teachers who are currently teaching at a GOA member school.

 Global Online Academy Courses & Teachers

 Students take GOA courses for credit at EA.
 GOA course workload and course intensity is equivalent to courses taken on our campus.
 Unlike many online courses, students are not passive receptors of prerecorded lectures from their teachers.
 Instead, students collaborate on challenging and interesting projects with students from around the world.
 They are also expected to manage their workload and time effectively to support the asynchronous nature of the courses.